nasa/WellClear/README.md

 well-clear violation volumes and prototype implementations written in Java and C++ of *DAIDALUS* (Detect and Aovid Alerting Logic for Unmanned Systems).
 *DAIDALUS* is a reference implementation of a detect and avoid concept intended to support the integration of Unmanned Aircraft Systems into civil airspace.

+Current Release: v0.991 (April 29, 2016)

 For technical information about the definitions and algorithms in this repository, visit [http://shemesh.larc.nasa.gov/people/cam/DAIDALUS](http://shemesh.larc.nasa.gov/people/cam/DAIDALUS).